Mintbase/Grants-Program/NEKO.md

 - NEKO AI, bringing the power of AI technology to web3.

--NEKO was born as the first meme coin on NEAR Protocol, filling a key role in the ecosystem.
+- NEKO was born as the first meme coin on NEAR Protocol, filling a key role in the ecosystem.
 NEKO unites the NEAR ecosystem under a meme-powered force that the entire community can rally behind!
 Going beyond the memes, NEKO token powers the creator economy on NEAR Protocol.
 NEKO introduced the Learn to Earn movement that rewards our audience for engaging with NEKO content and is now introducing NEKO-AI to further empower creators on NEAR protocol.

-The Next addition to the NEKO-system will be the NEKO-AI Minter!
-The potential for AI technology to automate everyday tasks in a wide variety of industries has never been higher.
+The Next addition to the "NEKO-system" will be the NEKO-AI Minter & Marketplace!
+The potential for Modern AI technology to automate difficult tasks in a wide variety of industries has never been higher.
 The NEKO-AI minter will use existing AI-image generation technology to allow creators to instantly generate and mint NFTs with a single prompt.
 Users pay a fee in NEKO/NEAR per image generated & minted on the platform, or per monthly service subscription.
 Initially, the NEKO AI-minter will focus on creating 1/1 NFTs, and will provide an intuitive front-end, offering a variety of advanced functions allowing the creator increased control over AI-image generation.
 Additionally, we will create the NEKO AI-marketplace using the Mintbase API, which will allow users to display and list their AI-art immediately after minting.

 - The NEKO-AI minter is a perfect fit for the Mintbase ecosystem because it will enable creators to utilize cutting-edge AI image generation technology to create unique pieces of art and mint them directly onto NEAR protocol.
 The integration of the NEKO AI-minter with the NEKO marketplace is a new and innovative addition to the NEAR ecosystem and will effectively showcase the Mintbase Marketplace API.